MadMatcher/MadLib/docs/madlib-technical-guide.md

 The output dataframe also has a column '_id', which assigns an ID to each record pair.
 This column will be used by downstream functions, such as down_sample and others.

 ### down_sample()

-What it does: When you have large datasets, this function can be helpful to sample data while preserving high-scoring and low-scoring combinations.

 ```python
 def down_sample(
     fvs: Union[pd.DataFrame, SparkDataFrame],  # Your feature vectors